josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251211_dawning_realisations.md

 we barely had time to eat lunch many days, so idk why anyone would think we's have time to nose around another faculty's business.

 so yes: still laughing my balls off. most ridiculous scheme on the planet.

+i'm also unclear if you knocked 15 years off his age because that's what you would do, or whether you've just chosen to be flattering. either situation is categorically hilarious.

+and the particular hip-hop artist is... *a choice*, i'll say that much.

+gds this is so funny.

 ---